econia-labs/econia/src/move/econia/doc/market.md

 coins, corresponds to coin value.
 * "Asset ceiling" is the amount that the available asset amount could increase to beyond its present amount, even if the indicated trade were not executed.
-When tradin from a user's market account, corresponds to either
+When trading from a user's market account, corresponds to either
 <code><a href="user.md#0xc0deb00c_user_MarketAccount">user::MarketAccount</a>.base_ceiling</code> or
 <code><a href="user.md#0xc0deb00c_user_MarketAccount">user::MarketAccount</a>.quote_ceiling</code>.
 When trading from a